-- Wired systems are extremely reliable because they don’t depend on sensors that use radio frequency to communicate.
-As long as the phone line isn’t snipped or the wiring isn’t damaged, these systems will provide security at its maximum.
+- Wired systems are extremely reliable because they don’t depend on sensors that use radio frequencies to communicate.
+As long as the phone line isn’t snipped or the wiring isn’t damaged, these systems will provide security.

-- These systems are easy to maintain as homeowners only need to change the batteries to keep them working.
+- The systems are easy to maintain as homeowners only need to change the batteries to keep them working.

 - Hardwired security systems are perfect for big homes as they can carry more sensors compared to wireless systems.

-- Such systems are less prone to hacking than wireless systems.
-It will be hard to hack hardwired systems because they require manual connection of wirings to access it.
+- Systems are less prone to hacking than wireless systems because they require manual connection to access.

-- Professionals prefer and favor wired security system connections because of their security, consistency, and reliability.
+- Professionals prefer wired security system connections because of their security, consistency and reliability.

-- Wired systems are rich in features and provide first-grade units with high-definition video surveillance and control panels in multiple rooms.
+- Wired systems are rich in features with high-definition video surveillance and control panels in multiple rooms.

 - These systems are more vulnerable to robbers.
-Trespassers can simply cut the wirings and phone lines outside the house should they wish to disable the security system.
+Trespassers can simply cut the wiring and phone lines outside the house should they wish to disable the security system.

-- A wired security system equipment is difficult to uninstall.
+- Wired security system equipment is difficult to uninstall.
 Some security companies refuse to install old equipment in a new location and may not even recommend moving wired systems.

 - They only have one control location which means you can only arm and disarm them from the main control panel.